cross-codes/Sentiment-API/.github/README.md

 cd front
 ```

-and launch a simple HTTP server to host the HTML file:
+and launch a simple HTTP server to host the HTML file (cf.eg:)

 ```bash
 python -m http.server 8080
 ```

-The web-service is accessible on [`localhost:8080`](http://localhost:8080/).
-A screenshot is attached below:
+The web-service would be accessible on [`localhost:8080`](http://localhost:8080/).
+The web-service looks like this

 ![Web service](./img/webservice.jpeg)

-Pay attention to any rate limiting from X server's side ; this cannot be resolved from either the API or the front end
+Pay attention to any rate limiting from X server's side ; this cannot be resolved from either the API or the front end.

 ---

 Project started on: 01/09/2025
+Project completed on: 07/11/2025